Car registration in Dubai

 - More money for fines, but if you're lucky, nothing.
 Most drivers in Dubai probably cop a few hundred dirhams worth during the year.
 Bring a couple of thousand dirhams just in case, or check your traffic fines in Dubai online first.

 - Bring originals and copies of your UAE driving licence, and your passport including the UAE residence visa page.
 You probably won't need them for renewal but it's much less hassle to bring them than to have to go back and get them.
-You probably will need them for first time registration, or if transfering vehicle ownership.
+You are more likely to need them for first time registration, or if transfering vehicle ownership.

 - Emirates ID - unknown whether or not this is required.
 So far (as of 2013) we have succeded in renewing vehicles without needed to show it, a driving licence or passport has been sufficient for ID if asked.